Louisette Ighilahriz: Dr. Richaud

 "Richaud" told Ighilahriz that she reminded him of his daughter who was about her age, and to whom he was very close.
 "Richaud" played something of a surrogate father to Ighilahriz as she remembered him telling her: "Mon petit, vous êtes bien jeune pour le maquis.
 Je vous en prie, laissez ça aux autres.
 Aux hommes, par exemple!" ("My child, you are too young for the resistance.
 I beg of you, leave that to others, to men, for example!")
 The scholar Mildred Mortimer writes that "Richaud" for all his tenderness and compassion towards Ighilahriz subscribed to the traditional French macho viewpoint that war was entirely for men, seeing her involvement with the FLN as something unnatural for a woman, and noted by contrast that Ighilahriz's father had encouraged his daughters to join the FLN.
 Mortimer also noted the irony that though "Richaud" saved Ighilahriz's life he was a supporter of Algérie française, approving of the goals though not the methods of the French Army in Algeria.

-After confessing, Ighilahriz was taken to France, where she imprisoned in Baumettes, La Roquette, Amiens, Fresnes, Toulouse and Bastia.
+After confessing, Ighilahriz was taken to France, where she was imprisoned in Baumettes, La Roquette, Amiens, Fresnes, Toulouse and Bastia.
 In January 1962, Ighilariz escaped from prison, and was hidden by French Communists in Nice.
 Under the amnesty of May 1962, she was pardoned.
 Afterwards, Ighilahriz went to university, obtaining a degree in psychology.
 In Muslim Algeria, a woman must be a virgin in order to be married, and the subject of rape is taboo, and upon Ighilahriz's return to Algeria, her mother made her promise never to speak of her ordeal lest it shame the family.
 Decades after this promise, Ighilahriz broke it to publicize her experience, encouraging "other Algerian women and men to discuss their experiences publicly as well".